 - 31st October for funding to commence 1st January

-- 28th February for funding to commence mid-April (depending on Summer term start date)
+- 28th February for funding to commence mid-April (depending on summer term start date)

 - 31st May for funding to commence 1st September

-Applications will be decided at Panel meeting.
+Applications will be decided at Panel meetings.